 Simple English definitions for legal terms

-Read a random definition: equivalence of advantages
+Read a random definition: channel of trade

 The Ship Mortgage Act is a law that helps people who provide supplies or maintenance to ships registered in the United States.
 It allows them to enforce their right to be paid for their services.
 This law applies to all U.S. vessels and is designed to protect those who work on them.